omidarmat/onLearn/react.md

 }
 ```

 Now as we click on the `+` button to increment the date, we see the console shows `0 1` in response.
 So the state is `0` and the action is `1`.
 So what is happening here?
-The reducer function has access to the **current state**, and then it also gets access to the **action**, which currently is the `1` value we passed into the `dispatch` function.
-So whatever we pass into the `dispatch` function will be received in the reducer function as the action. **The idea in the reducer function is to take the current state and the action and, based on these, return the next state**.
+The reducer function has access to the current state, and then it also gets access to the action, which currently is the `1` value we passed into the `dispatch` function.
+So whatever we pass into the `dispatch` function will be received in the reducer function as the action.
+The idea in the reducer function is to take the current state and the action and, based on these, return the next state.

 Now to implement a simlir functionality to decrease the date.
 So we now need to call the `dispatch` function again.
 In terms of `useReducer` is considered as dispatching an action.